-CCA715 Counseling Children and Adolescents in Context - 3 credits
+CCA 715 Counseling Children and Adolescents in Context - 3 credits

 The emphasis in this course is on diversity as it affects children and adolescents.
 Diversity is looked at along ethnic, religious, spiritual, linguistic, racial, and gender dimensions.
 The student learns to look at the world from the client's perspective; both empathically and systemically.
 Topics include: the world of the child, exceptionality, techniques for communicating and working with families in school and community settings, play/activity techniques, group work; Also: assessment; diagnosis; gathering and communicating information; relevant state, municipal and school laws and regulations; ethics; ethnic, linguistic, racial, gender and religious diversity; interviewing; dealing with research; resources and referrals within schools and community; hazards and problems of normal development; communicating with children and adolescents of different ages.
 The students are expected to apply this learning to their own personal and professional spheres and share their responses to this in class for feedback.
+Includes the fundamental occupational tasks of assessment, case presentation, case collaboration, team membership and client interaction.

-CCA716 Child and Adolescent Psychopathology - 3 credits
+CCA 716 Child and Adolescent Psychopathology - 3 credits

 This course assumes a basic understanding of the DSM-IV TR axes and the classification systems as they apply to children and adolescents.
 Learning disorders, including emotional issues affecting student achievement and their treatment are explored.
 This course will explore a wide range of problems across a range of developmental milestones and levels of severity.
 Further attention is focused on differential diagnosis, treatment planning and best practices in applied settings.
 Discussions focus on psychopharmacology, knowledge of medical conditions and medication related to physical disabilities and learning disorders, and prevalent treatments.
 This course utilizes actual sites and cases of the students to practice the usage of principles covered.
 Confidentiality and other relevant ethical issues are considered throughout the course.
+Includes the fundamental occupational tasks of assessment, case presentation, case collaboration, team membership and client interaction.

-CCA720 Psychopharmacology in Addictions and Mental Health Counseling - 3 credits
+CCA 720 Psychopharmacology in Addictions and Mental Health Counseling - 3 credits

 The use of medications in the treatment of alcohol and drug dependence and their co-occurring disorders has historically been controversial.
 Newer medications with less potential for addiction are increasingly being used, including agonist and antagonist drugs designed to have a direct impact on the neurochemistry of addiction.
 Finding the balance between treating dependence and co-occurring depression, anxiety, trauma and other disorders poses a special challenge, and it appears that addressing these issues concurrently shows the most success.
 This course will review current clinical models of intervention and differential diagnosis.
 A brief review of relevant neuroanatomy and neurophysiology will set the stage for an examination of major psychotropic medications, including antipsychotics, antidepressants, mood stabilizers and anti-anxiety medications, as well as newer medications for addictions treatment.
 This course will be grounded in clinical material and frequent presentation of case material.
 Requirements will minimally include one topical presentation.
 Students will be expected to have a working knowledge of addiction disorders and dual diagnosis, and will develop a proposal for advanced individualized research with their instructor.
+Includes the fundamental occupational tasks of assessment, case presentation, case collaboration, team membership and client interaction.

-CCA721 Women in the Family: a Cross-cultural Perspective - 3 credits
+CCA 721 Women in the Family: a Cross-cultural Perspective - 3 credits